-2. At the same tutorial another designated student will be responsible for reviewing (summarizing and critiquing) the assigned reading from Sumney.
+2. At the same tutorial another designated student will be responsible for reviewing (summarizing and critiquing) the assigned reading(s) [in some weeks there is more than one article/chapter] from the course packet.
+The readings to be reviewed are signified in the syllabus by being in a distinctive font.